mattscodingcorner/WebAPICodeQuiz/README.md

 ## Description

-    * This is a coding quiz with a functional timer that will decrease in time if you answer correctly and should have the functionality to record the highscores at once the quiz has been finished.
+    * This is a coding quiz with a functional timer that will decrease in time if you answer incorrectly and should have the functionality to record the highscores at once the quiz has been finished.

     * The purpose of this project is build a functional quiz and further build upon my JavaScript knowledge and functional capabilites to build HTML sites.